Advanced Aircraft Analysis Module Descriptions

 - Structural loads on the vertical tail

-- Estimation of the accelerations and rates acting on the airplane.
+- Estimation of the accelerations and rates acting on the aircraft.
 Before the total internal loads for any structural component can be calculated, the linear accelerations, angular accelerations and angular rates must be calculated using this option.

 The purpose of this module is to estimate the size and weight of the structural components.
 This is done using material properties and the results of the calculation of the total internal loads for the component from the loads module.